Felipe VI: Education and military training

-Felipe attended school at Santa María de los Rosales, which his daughters currently attend.
+Felipe attended school at Santa María de los Rosales, which his daughters both attended.
 Felipe attended high school at Lakefield College School in Ontario, Canada, and studied at the Autonomous University of Madrid, where he graduated with a degree in law; he also completed several courses in economics.
 He completed his academic studies by obtaining a Master of Science in Foreign Service degree from the School of Foreign Service at Georgetown University in Washington, D.C., where he was the roommate of his cousin, Crown Prince Pavlos of Greece.

 As the heir to the throne, a carefully regulated and structured plan was laid out for Felipe's military training.
 In August 1985, a Royal Decree named Felipe as officer at the General Military Academy in Zaragoza.
 He began his military training there in September.
 He completed the first phase of his formation in October.
-In July 1986, he was promoted to Cadet 2nd Lieutenant.
+In July 1986, he was promoted to Cadet Ensign.
 He was also named as Midshipman.
-In September 1986, he began his naval training at the Escuela Naval Militar in Marin (Pontevedra), joining the Third Brigade.
+In September 1986, he began his naval training at the Naval Military Academy in Marin (Pontevedra), joining the Third Brigade.
 In January 1987, he continued his naval training on board the training ship Juan Sebastián Elcano.

-In July, he was named as Student Ensign at the Academia General del Aire in Murcia.
+In July, he was named as Student Ensign at the General Air Academy in Murcia.
 In September 1987, he began his air force training there where he learned to fly aircraft.
 In 1989, he was promoted to lieutenant in the Army, ensign in the Navy, and lieutenant in the Air Force.
 In 1992, he was promoted to captain in the Air Force.
 In 1993, he was promoted to lieutenant in the Navy and captain in the Infantry of the Army.

 Further promotions in 2000 were commandant in the Army, corvette captain in the Navy, and commandant in the Air Force.
 Promotions in 2009 were lieutenant colonel in the Army, frigate captain in the Navy, and lieutenant colonel in the Air Force.

-Since 19 June 2014, after his ascension to the throne, he acquired the rank of Capitán General (Commander-in-chief) of all the Spanish armies (Land, Navy and Air Force).
+Since 19 June 2014, after his accession to the throne, he acquired the rank of Captain General (Commander-in-chief) of all the Spanish armies (Army, Navy and Air Force).
+During the 2016 Pascua Militar, the Chief of the Defence Staff, Fernando García Sánchez, on behalf of the Armed Forces, gave the monarch a personalized command baton, which symbolizes the loyalty of the armies to the king and the command he has over them.
+The piece, made by some jewelers from León, is made of cherry wood and the tips are adorned with silver pieces.